 This program is a required training element for staff and faculty involved in clinical research.

 The CReWE training program is required for all clinical research staff that are listed on an authorized personnel list of an expedited, exempt, or approved IRB protocol with an FSM faculty as the PI.
 We will update this list quarterly, and members of the group will be contacted directly about the trainings.
 The online module and live trainings are available to all university personnel in the myHRLearn system, though the trainings will not be added to the profiles of individuals included in the requirement.
 You may simply follow the registration instructions here to sign up for a session.
-If you have any questions, please contact Emily Traw.
+If you have any questions, please contact Nicole Masen.

 Specific requirements for research staff: